 Aerial view of the city’s waterfront

 Bourbon, bluegrass and year-round fun in the home of the Kentucky Derby

 Louisville’s Claims to Fame

 Boxing great Muhammad Ali was a Louisville native.
 Visit the Muhammad Ali Center, the gym where his boxing career started, his childhood home, his burial site at Cave Hill Cemetery and much more on the self-guided “Footsteps of Greatness" tour.
-Another local native is the Louisville Slugger baseball bat.
-See how these iconic wooden bats are crafted at the Louisville Slugger Museum & Factory.
-The Frazier History Museum is the starting point and welcome center for the Kentucky Bourbon Trail, a collection of distilleries that specialize in Kentucky’s best-known export, bourbon whiskey.
+Cave Hill Cemetery is also the final resting place of famed Louisville resident, Colonel Harland Sanders, founder of Kentucky Fried Chicken.
+You can see how another Louisville native, the iconic wooden Louisville Slugger baseball bat, is crafted at the Louisville Slugger Museum & Factory.
+The Frazier History Museum is the starting point and welcome center for the Kentucky Bourbon Trail®, a collection of distilleries that specialize in Kentucky’s best-known export, bourbon whiskey.
 Take a side trip to nearby Hodgenville, Abraham Lincoln’s birthplace.
-Of course, you can’t say you’ve been to Louisville until you tour Churchill Downs and the Kentucky Derby Museum where the annual Kentucky Derby horse race is held.
+Of course, you can’t say you’ve been to Louisville until you tour the Kentucky Derby Museum and Churchill Downs, where the annual Kentucky Derby horse race is held.

 Food and Drink of Louisville